GNS-Science/nzshm-opensha/doc/rupture_generation_in_opensha-ucerf3.md

 GI is comprised of two main parts, Rupture Set generation and 'Grand Inversion'.
 This note is about the **Rupture Set generation**.

-## What is a rupture set
+## What is a Rupture Set

 Given enough information about a fault-system, including geometry (location, shape, depth) and historic data (prior ruptures, dates, magnitudes, ground displacement, etc) we want to produce a list of possible (plausible) earthquakes (or ruptures) for that fault system.
-This is a **RuptureSet**
+This is a **RuptureSet**.

 To provide enough data for hazard and risk analyis, we build ruptures from lists of fault sub-sections.
-Typically these sub-sections are less than 100km^2 in order to support a range of rupture magnitudes, but combining adjacent sub-sections into ruptures.
+Typically these sub-sections are less than 100km^2 in order to support a range of rupture magnitudes, by combining adjacent sub-sections into ruptures.
 (Smaller quakes come from smaller rupture areas).

-Part of the 'art' of this prediction lies in interpreting this information to produce a set of 'plausible ruptures'.
-What's plausible vs implausable? is a focus of this type of analsyis.
+*Part of the 'art' of this prediction lies in interpreting this information to produce a set of 'plausible ruptures'.
+What's plausible vs implausable? is a focus of this type of analsyis.*

 ## Implausible ruptures

 Earthquakes involve one or more faults rupturing simultaneously.
 Evidence shows us that twhen multiple faults are involved, they're somehow connected.
 This may be a junction or intersection, or it may be through proximity e.g. two faults lying just a few km apart.

-  * It's unlikely for faults at significant distances to rupture simultaneously.
-That's **implausable** => **MaxJumpDistance**
+  * It's unlikely for faults at significant distances to rupture simultaneously. => **MaxJumpDistance**
   * It's less likely for a fault with a given 'slip direction' to trigger faults having a significantly differnet 'slip direction'. => **MaxAzimuthChange**
   * Other implausibles....

-For Grand Inversion we want a wide range of plausilbe ruptures in the set, so we create many permutations of combined sub-sections, and then we filter them to eliminate implausible ruptures.
+For GI we want a wide range of plausilbe ruptures in the set, so we create many permutations of combined sub-sections, and then we filter them to eliminate implausible ruptures.

 # UCERF3 Rupture Set logic